mechmotum/mechmotum.github.io/content/pages/guide-data-management.rst

 - Write up READMEs for your digital artifacts so that someone can understand what is there.
 - Upload your digital files to the Surfdrive folder.
+- Absolutely make sure to transfer ownership to any files you deposited in the Lab Google Drive to Jason, otherwise the files will be automatically deleted when TU Delft removes your account post graduation/employment!